How To Understand The Intelligent Parking Assist System

 The vehicles that are equipped with an intelligent parking assist system have a touch screen on their dashboard with button controls.
 With the help of an intelligent parking assist system, the car can drive automatically to get parked in the available space with just minimal precision from the driver’s side.

-- The first type of intelligent parking assist system was included in the Hybrid model of Prius that was meant for Japan market in 2003.
+• The first type of intelligent parking assist system was included in the Hybrid model of Prius that was meant for the Japanese market in 2003.

-- The versions that we see today in our cars rolled out in 2009 which were included in Prius Model made for the United States.
+• The versions that we see today in our cars rolled out in 2009 were included in the Prius Model made for the United States.

-- This technology in Europe and Asia is renowned as an Intelligent parking assist system in Lexus and Toyota models.
-Whereas, In the US it is known as the “Advanced parking guidance system” included in the Lexus models only.
+• This technology is renowned in Europe and Asia as an intelligent parking assist system in Lexus and Toyota models.
+In the US, it is known as the “Advanced parking guidance system” and is included in the Lexus models only.

 Development of the Intelligent Parking Assist system or Advanced parking guidance system

-- Initially, this Intelligent parking assist system was developed to park the car in reverse or parallel parking.
+1. Initially, this intelligent parking assist system was developed to park cars in reverse or parallel parking.

-- This became possible because of a computer system installed inside the car which estimates the space using cameras that were present on the front and rear sides of the cameras.
+3. This became possible because of a computer system installed inside the car that estimated the space using cameras that were present on the front and rear sides of the cameras.

-- The screen installed on the dashboard showed the details of the available space and then the driver has to mark the exact position of the car using the arrows available on the touch screen.
+5. The screen installed on the dashboard shows the details of the available space, and then the driver has to mark the exact position of the car using the arrows available on the touch screen.

-- The early version of this Intelligent parking system had a lot of glitches in the system.
+8. The early version of this intelligent parking system had a lot of glitches.

-- The other glitch was that if this system was used in a smaller space of parking, the screens keep on flashing the warning signals constantly stating that the car can hit other parked cars.
+10. The other glitch was that if this system was used in a smaller space parking, the screens would keep on flashing the warning signals constantly, stating that the car could hit other parked cars.

 In such circumstances, the driver’s assistance was required by the computer.
-Late on an upgraded intelligent parking assistance system came to light in 2005 which included the recognition capability of parking stripes.
-With the passing years, technology evolved further, and now the intelligent parking assistance system has parking sensors.
+Late on, an upgraded intelligent parking assistance system came to light in 2005, which included the recognition capability of parking stripes.
+With the passing years, technology has evolved further, and now the intelligent parking assistance system has parking sensors.

 This version can calculate the exact details of parking the vehicle parallel or in reverse.
 It also helps the driver to determine the space in that particular parking lot by displaying colored strips on the screen which give the indication of obstacles and proximity around.